 Dominica is a republic with a parliamentary democracy within the Commonwealth of Nations and, since 1979, a member of the International Organization of La Francophonie.
 The President is the head of state, while the executive power rests in the Cabinet, headed by the Prime Minister.

-Dominica’s economy is basically divided in the offshore financial services, tourism and agriculture.
-Its main export is bananas and to a lesser extent, soap, baby oil, vegetables, grapefruit, tamarind and oranges.
+Dominica’s economy is basically divided into offshore financial services, tourism, and agriculture.
+Its main export is bananas and to a lesser extent, soap, baby oil, vegetables, grapefruit, tamarind, and oranges.

-Its second source of income is the tourism, with about 70,000-80,000 visitors per year.
-Other industries present in Dominica include furniture, cement blocks and shoes.
+Its second source of income is tourism, with about 70,000-80,000 visitors per year.
+Other industries present in Dominica include furniture, cement blocks, and shoes.
 The issuance of postage stamps, mainly intended for philatelic collecting, is also an important source of income for its economy.

 Its primary sector is the provision of offshore financial services as trusts, international company formation, payment processing companies, commercial and investment banking, structured financing, among others.

 In Dominica are present some of the world’s leading financial service providers and its incorporated offshore companies benefit from a full tax exemption, easy accounting, and maximum privacy.

 Dominica has also one of the most attractive citizenship by investment programs worldwide.
 Where through a donation of $100,000 to the government or a $200,000 investment in real estate, a foreign individual can get Dominica’s passport and travel visa-free to Europe, the Caribbean and part of South America and Southeast Asia.